harvard-dce/mh-opsworks/README.analytics.md

 The opsworks "Analytics" layer provides a full [ELK](https://www.elastic.co/products) stack in a single instance.
 ELK = Elasticsearch + Logstash + Kibana.
-This is the stack of components used for processing and indexing MH analytics data, particularly usertracking events.
+This is the stack of components used for processing and indexing Opencast analytics data, particularly usertracking events.

 To include an analytics node in your cluster simply say "Y" when prompted during the `cluster:new` process.